 Clubhouse Gibraltar was first registered on 30th June 2011 and it is charity number is 213.
 On 29th January 2015 it was also registered under the Companies Ordinance and its status is also that of an incorporated Company Limited by guarantee and not having a share capital.
 The change is reflected in the Charities Register accordingly but the charity will still continue as Clubhouse Gibraltar and as charity No 213.

-It is a not for profit organization which is providing support in the Community for those for have been affected by mental illness and mental health problems.
-It is self financing and relies on grants donations and fund raising to provided face to face contact during a 45 hour weekly support with 5 qualified mental health professional free of charge.
+It is a not for profit organization that is providing support in the Community for those who have been affected by mental illness and mental health problems.
+It is self financing and relies on grants, donations and fund raising to provide face to face contact during a 45 hour weekly support with 5 qualified mental health professional free of charge.
 It is a psychosocial model which helps individuals develop to their full potential.
-The Clubhouse philosophy is that everyone can recover sufficiently from serious mental illness to lead personally satisfying lives.
+The Clubhouse philosophy is that everyone can recover sufficiently from serious mental illness to lead satisfying lives.

 The model was introduced to mental health professionals in 2010 at Bleak House and it was warmly embraced and encouraged.
 Potential premises were identified at Toc H and weekly meetings commenced there in September 2011.
 Initially these meetings which encompassed a work ordered day were led by Emily with the support of her sister Christine and some volunteers.
 The enthusiasm and encouragement by the members who attended (34 in the first year) helped the Clubhouse to continue and flourish as a restorative community and augured well for its development.

 However Toc H was in a bad state of repair and the dampness was affecting some people’s health.
 However the need and demand to meet more frequently led to meetings being held at a cafeteria in Main Street twice a week in addition to once a week at Toch H. The Government of Gibraltar recognized our plight and offered the Clubhouse temporary accommodation at Wellington Front until more suitable premises were identified.